AzureAiDevs/hub/website/2023-aia/2023-04-04-openai-playground/index.md

 tags: ['azure-ai', 'azure-open-ai', '30-days-of-azure-ai']

 image: https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day3.png
 description: "🏁Welcome to day 3 of #30DaysOfAzureAI.
-Explore Conversational AI with the Azure OpenAI Service Playground https://azureaidevs.github.io/hub/2023-aia/day3"
+Ready to dive into the world of conversational AI?
+Join us today as we explore the Azure OpenAI Service Playground!
+From custom datasets to model visualization."
 ---

 import Social from '@site/src/components/social';